Rei-SwitchBot/faq/en-us-second-reply/Mini Robot Vacuum K10＋ Pro.md

 ---
+### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Pro Does Not Collect Trash After Returning to the Auto-empty Station

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+To determine if your device needs to be repaired or replaced, could you please provide a video showing the robot failing to auto-empty after returning to the station?

+2. Also, if the repair or replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

+---
-### Can I Operate Switchbot Mini Robot Vacuum K10+ With a Widget?
+### Can I Operate Switchbot Mini Robot Vacuum K10+ Pro With a Widget?

-Yes, you can add your K10+ to the widget.
+Yes, you can add your K10+ Pro to the widget.
 For more information on SwitchBot devices supported by the widget, please click the link below.
 [https://support.switch-bot.com/hc/en-us/articles/360037747254](https://support.switch-bot.com/hc/en-us/articles/360037747254-How-to-Add-SwitchBot-Devices-and-Scenes-to-Android-Widget)
 [https://support.switch-bot.com/hc/en-us/articles/20399026689559](https://support.switch-bot.com/hc/en-us/articles/20399026689559-Widget-Compatibility-with-iOS-18)